ilyajob05/verilog_modules/README.md

-## The library is designed to work on the NEXUS 4
+## The library is designed to work on the Nexys 4 Artix-7 FPGA Trainer Board from Digilent

 ### verilog modules